-As evaluated in the RP II/EA, where the original ALMMSN Project and Dolphin Education Project were analyzed, many resources areas have been determined to be either unaffected or minimally affected by the action alternatives.
-Accordingly, a summary of those resources is incorporated by reference from Chapter 11.0 of the RP II/EA (i.e., Geology and Substrates; Hydrology and Water Quality; Noise; Federally Managed Fisheries; Socioeconomics and Environmental Justice; Infrastructure and Transportation; Land and Marine Management; Aesthetics and Visual Resources; Public Health and Safety; Fisheries and Aquaculture; and Marine Transportation).
-In addition, both Alternatives 1 and 2 would not result in noticeable emissions that would result in minor or greater adverse impacts.
+As evaluated in the RP II/EA, where the original ALMMSN Project and Dolphin Education Project were analyzed, many resource areas have been determined to be either unaffected or minimally affected by the action alternatives.
+Those minimally affected resources, as noted in Chapter 11.0 of the RP II/EA, are as follows; Geology and Substrates; Hydrology and Water Quality; Noise; Federally Managed Fisheries; Socioeconomics and Environmental Justice; Infrastructure and Transportation; Land and Marine Management; Aesthetics and Visual Resources; Public Health and Safety; Fisheries and Aquaculture; and Marine Transportation.
+In addition, neither Alternatives 1 and 2 would result in noticeable emissions that would result in minor or greater adverse impacts.
 Alternative 1 would have minimal vehicle use, but this use would result in negligible emissions in the region.
 Alternative 2 would utilize funding primarily for research, education, and outreach.
-Because there would be negligible or less impacts to air quality, air emissions, Air Resources are not carried forward for detailed analysis in this Supplemental RP II/EA.
+Because there would be negligible or less impacts to air quality or air emissions, Air Resources are not carried forward for detailed analysis in this Supplemental RP II/EA.
 Further, environmental justice was also considered, but there is no potential for adverse environmental, economic, social, or health impacts to communities and groups that meet environmental justice criteria under Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority and Low-Income Populations" (1994).
 Therefore, environmental justice was not carried forward for detailed analysis.
 Only those resources with potential for at least minor impacts have been carried forward for detailed analysis below (e.g., biological resources).

-4.1 Affected Environment
+4.2 Affected Environment

-4.1.1 Marine and Estuarine Resources
+4.2.1 Marine and Estuarine Resources